Dodge Viper (ZB II): Viper SRT-10 ACR X

 The Viper SRT-10 ACR X is a more powerful, track only, limited edition variant of the Viper ACR, produced at the end of the fourth generation Viper's production run.
 The ACR X is powered by the same 8382 cc V10 engine which powered all of the fourth generation cars but received a power increase to 640 hp at 6,100 rpm and 605 lbft of torque at 5,100 rpm.
-The suspension is adjustable and higher spring rates allow the chassis to maximize grip from the special 18-inch-front and 19-inch rear Michelin racing slicks.
+The KW suspension is adjustable and higher spring rates allow the chassis to maximize grip from the special 18-inch-front and 19-inch rear Michelin racing slicks.
 Various aerodynamic enhancements, such as additional dive planes on the front fascia, provide up to 1,100 pounds of downforce at 150 mph, or about 100 more than on the regular ACR.
 The X's curb weight is claimed to be reduced by 120 lb compared with the standard ACR's weight.
 The new total—about 3200 lb—was mostly realized by thoroughly stripping out the interior.
 The dash board and the center console are retained from the ACR and an eight-point, SCCA-certified roll cage and fuel cell were fitted, a single racing seat and harness, deletion of side windows, and a removable Momo steering wheel complete the interior.
 Other racing add-ons include a fire-suppression system, transmission and differential coolers, and larger front brake rotors fed by ducting that is more efficient than the street car's.
 The X's improved power-to-weight ratio improves acceleration by 1/10th of a second as compared to the ACR's 3.4-second 0-to-60 mph time and enables the car to complete the 1/4 mi in 11.8-seconds at 126 mph.
 The modifications made to the car help it achieve 1.08 g of skidpad grip, but courtesy to the extreme drag generated by all the downforce-generating aero components, the top speed is reduced to 185 mph.